traefik/traefik/docs/content/migration/v1-to-v2.md

 ## HTTP to HTTPS Redirection is now configured on Routers

-Previously on Traefik v1, the redirection was applied on an entrypoint or on a FrontEnd.
+Previously on Traefik v1, the redirection was applied on an entry point or on a frontend.
 With Traefik v2 it is applied on a [Router](../routing/routers/index.md).

 To apply a redirection, one of the redirect middlewares, [RedirectRegex](../middlewares/redirectregex.md) or [RedirectScheme](../middlewares/redirectscheme.md), has to be configured and added to the router middlewares list.

-!!! example "HTTP to HTTPS redirection thanks to the RedirectScheme Middleware"
+!!! example "HTTP to HTTPS redirection"

-    ### v1
+    !!! info "v1"

     ```toml tab="File (TOML)"
     # static configuration